Weak Approximation for Low Degree del Pezzo Surfaces: The Proof of the Main Theorem

 {\bf Step 3: Moving sections in the same component}

-We apply (\cite{ht}, Proposition 22) in this step.
-Thus it suffices to check that for $E_i$ and a point $p\in E_i^{sm}$, we can find a connected nodal curve $K$ of genus zero, distinguished smooth points $0, \infty \in K$ in the same irreducible component, and a differential-geometric immersion $h$ mapping $K$ in to the special fiber with the following properties \begin{enumerate} \item $h(0) = p$ and $h(\infty) = q$ a general point in $E_i^{sm}$; \item each irreducible component of the special fiber intersects $C$ with degree zero; \item $h$ takes $K$ to the open subset of the special fiber with normal crossings singularities of multiplicity at most two; $f^{-1}(\cup R_i)\subset K^{sing}$ and at points of $R_i\cap h(K)$ ($1 \le i\le 3$) there is one branch of $K$ through each component of the special fiber; and \item $\mathcal{N}_h(-p)$ is globally generated. \end{enumerate}
+We apply (\cite{ht}, 22) in this step.
+Thus it suffices to check that for $E_i$ and a point $p\in E_i^{sm}$, we can find a connected nodal curve $Z$ of genus zero, distinguished smooth points $0, \infty \in Z$ in the same irreducible component, and an unramified morphism $h$ mapping $Z$ into the special fiber with the following properties \begin{enumerate} \item $h(0) = p$ and $h(\infty) = q$ a general point in $E_i^{sm}$; \item each irreducible component of the special fiber intersects $C$ with degree zero; \item $h$ takes $Z$ to the open subset of the special fiber with normal crossings singularities of multiplicity at most two; $f^{-1}(\cup R_i)\subset Z^{sing}$ and at points of $R_i\cap h(Z)$ ($1 \le i\le 3$) there is one branch of $Z$ through each component of the special fiber; and \item $\mathcal{N}_h(-p)$ is globally generated. \end{enumerate}